 Reasons why people have jet ski lights

 - The primary purpose of jet ski lights is for emergency situations.
 If for some reason an engine breakdown occurs, it may cause someone to be out past riding hours.
-Whether a pwc runs out of gas, or simply breaks down, it can often times be a while before the problem is solved.
-A simple set of jet ski lights can make a pwc visible to other vessels, and can be used to flag people down.
+Whether a PWC runs out of gas, or simply breaks down, it can often be a while before the problem is solved.
+A set of jet ski lights can make a PWC visible to other vessels and can be used to flag people down.

 Other than the reasons stated above, there aren’t very many uses for jet ski lights.

 Well, actually there is one that we’re aware of.
 But it’s very expensive and it’s definitely not common as a recreational watercraft!
 In fact, I’m not even sure if it’s available to the general public.

 The model in question is the Sea-Doo SAR.
 A PWC that’s specially designed for coastguards and rescue teams.
 Check it out in action in the video!